I direct the Artificial Intelligence and Systems Laboratory (AISys). AISys is located at 2212 and 1211 in Storey Innovation Center.

 Peter Mourfield msc 2019 - 2020

-Peter is a PhD student in computer science.
+Peter was a PhD student in computer science.
 He is interested in autonomic systems and reinforcement learning.

 Cody Shearer undergrad 2020 - 2021

-Cody is an undergraduate student in computer science and math.
+Cody was an undergraduate student in computer science and math.
 He is interested in causal AI and transfer learning for systems performance.

 Blake Edwards undergrad 2019 - 2020

-Blake is a honors college undergraduate student in computer science and math.
+Blake was an honors college undergraduate student in computer science and math.
 He is interested in deep neural network model compression and distillation.

 Stephen Baione undergrad 2019 - 2020

-Stephen is a honors college undergraduate student in computer science and math.
+Stephen was a honors college undergraduate student in computer science and math.
 He is interested in deep neural network model compression and distillation.